-- Strategic software product with a long lifespan – The longer the lifespan of the software product, the more important it is to link software development explicitly to the strategy of the enterprise.
+- A strategic software product with a long lifespan – The longer the lifespan of the software product, the more important it is to link software development explicitly to the strategy of the enterprise.
 Scrum provides little support for linking such development to the longer-than-sprint time span of strategic goals.

 - Dependencies with multiple non-software development teams – It’s common for a company that has a relatively small software team to develop solutions for other teams for integration.
 For example, software teams face this situation in a hardware or services company which has a decent portfolio of products but has just a moderate amount of software assets.
 Software companies whose product is heavily tailored for each customer, through delivery, have this multi-project challenge, too; all the dependent teams need to sync and agree on priorities and plans.

-- Necessity to invest in long term capabilities like DevOps – Intense focus on delivering the next set of user stories, sprint by sprint, may result in great products, but it’s all too easy to forget about investments in the team’s own capabilities.
+- The necessity to invest in long-term capabilities like DevOps – Intense focus on delivering the next set of user stories, sprint by sprint, may result in great products, but it’s all too easy to forget about investments in the team’s capabilities.
 We can all probably agree that investing in DevOps capabilities is worthwhile to achieve higher quality and faster time-to-market.
 However, becoming a true DevOps team doesn’t happen overnight.
 It requires planning and executing, as you would do for any project.
-Changing the development technologies or modernizing the software architecture are other examples of long term capability investments that are, in fact, true projects.
+Changing the development technologies or modernizing the software architecture are other examples of long-term capability investments that are, in fact, true projects.